ProjectsUCSC/YelpSA/README.md

 #How to run :
 1. clone
 2. refer main.ipynb for sample implementation
-3. change the path of data files in pre_processing.py to data set's location
+3. change the path of data files in pre_processing.py(line 124 and 125) to the dataset's local location.
 4. implement your own code !